Use of Seal

-(2) If an applicant has not been issued a Social Security Number by the United States Social Security Administration, the Board will accept a written statement from the applicant to fulfill the requirements of OAR 809-050-0040(1).
-The applicant may, but is not required to, submit the written statement on a form provided by the Board.
+(2) If an individual has not been issued a Social Security Number by the United States Social Security Administration, the Board will accept a written statement from the applicant to fulfill the requirements of OAR 809-050-0050(1) and this rule.
+The individual may, but is not required to, submit the written statement on a form provided by the Board.
 Any written statement submitted must:

-(b) Attest to the fact that no Social Security Number has been issued to the applicant by the United States Social Security Administration;
+(b) Attest to the fact that no Social Security Number has been issued to the individual by the United States Social Security Administration;

 (c) Assert that the information provided about the Social Security Number is true and correct; and